United States: Theater

 The United States is well known for its theater.
 Mainstream theater in the United States derives from the old European theatrical tradition and has been heavily influenced by the British theater.
 By the middle of the 19th century, America had created new distinct dramatic forms in the Tom Shows, the showboat theater and the minstrel show.
 The central hub of the American theater scene is the Theater District in Manhattan, with its divisions of Broadway, off-Broadway, and off-off-Broadway.

 Many movie and television celebrities have gotten their big break working in New York productions.
 Outside New York City, many cities have professional regional or resident theater companies that produce their own seasons.
 The biggest-budget theatrical productions are musicals.
 U.S. theater has an active community theater culture.

-The Tony Awards recognizes excellence in live Broadway theater and are presented at an annual ceremony in Manhattan.
+The Tony Awards recognize excellence in live Broadway theater and are presented at an annual ceremony in Manhattan.
 The awards are given for Broadway productions and performances.
 One is also given for regional theater.
-Several discretionary non-competitive awards are given as well, including a Special Tony Award, the Tony Honors for Excellence in Theatre, and the Isabelle Stevenson Award.